Package 'ecotraj'

 • Function trajectoryPCoA performs principal coordinates analysis (cmdscale) and draws trajectories in the ordination scatterplot.

-• Function trajectoryPlot Draws trajectories in a scatterplot corresponding to the input coordinates.
+• Function trajectoryPlot draws trajectories in a scatter plot corresponding to the input coordinates.

 Value